tomszwarcer/tomszwarcer.github.io/projects.md

 #### 2024

 - Written in Python
--Uses the velocity Verlet algorithm
+- Uses the velocity Verlet algorithm
 - Supports an arbitrary number of bodies with user-defined masses and initial positions/velocities
 - Capability to track energy and momentum conservation
 - Produces an animated GIF of the results
-- Skills: numerical methods for simulating dynamical systems.
+- Skills: principles of many-particle simulations.
+Numerical methods for simulating dynamical systems.
 Writing efficient, vector based code in Python.
 Using NumPy.

 - Code can be found [here](https://github.com/tomszwarcer/nbody)
 - For a higher quality version of the gif below, head to the [GitHub page](https://github.com/tomszwarcer/nbody)